Takeaways from the historic Justice Department court filing on the Mar-a-Lago search - KTVZ

 A picture is worth a thousand words

-The final page of the 54-page court filing was a photo showing classified document cover sheets strewn about on the floor of Trump’s office at Mar-a-Lago, including documents with highly sensitive material like human sources.
+The final page of the 54-page court filing was a photo showing classified document cover sheets arrayed on the floor of Trump’s office at Mar-a-Lago, including documents with highly sensitive material like human sources.

 The photo drove home the message that the Justice Department appeared to be making Tuesday laying out its most robust defense yet of the search.